NLP-Course-CUHKSZ/NLP-course-cuhksz.github.io/Assignments/Assignment1/readme.md

        - you can try different args introduced by tutorial
        - notion that if you change "n=1", you may also need adjust function(__post_process)
   3. OpenAIGPT_datagen_multithread.py is for multi-threaded parallel generation of data of specific task.
-       - learn about this code in one specific task's directory
+       - learn about this code in task1/task2 directory